EricLBuehler/mistral.rs/docs/PAGED_ATTENTION.md

 > Note: The default block size if not specified is 32.

+> Warning: When using dynamic adapter activation or sending re-ISQ requests, it may trigger OOM because the Paged Attention KV cache has already been allocated.
+To counter this, either set the KV cache memory to a lower amount (recommended) or disable paged attention.

 **There are more features being added to this:**
 - GGML model support
 - Adapter model support